The 7 Coolest Things Digitally Literate Teachers Are Doing in Their Classrooms

-As she goes, she teaches her students about Harry Noden’s concept of Image Grammar, in which he argues that every story uses grammatical “brushstrokes” that paints real images.
+As she goes, she teaches her students about Harry Noden’s concept of Image Grammar, in which he argues that every story uses grammatical “brushstrokes” that paint real images.
 This naturally bridges written and visual storytelling, allowing Bory to prompt her students into writing descriptive captions for photos she presents and, later on, for the photos that they take.

-Bory then transitions her students into lessons about photojournalism, and has students document the world around them while also creating photo journals of their every day lives.
+Bory then transitions her students into lessons about photojournalism, and has students document the world around them while also creating photo journals of their everyday lives.
 She even manages to teach vocabulary by assigning her learners a word like “mistake” and having them take photos that represent that word.
 One can reasonably see teachers extending these activities to Instagram, where students can further editorialize and change the mood of photos with filters.
 Pinterest is also a natural fit, as students can create storyboards with their photos, or gain inspiration from other artists.

 As a design and technology teacher for the Wayside School District in Texas and the CEO of I.C.E.T., Mitch Fairchild has seen his teachers try their hands at all kinds of creative digital projects.
 He’s found iPads in particular to be a source of creativity in which students use the app GarageBand and iMovie to record and edit music videos.
 For this kind of project, students take a popular song like “All About That Bass” and adapt it to fit a certain subject or set of skills, like, “All About That ‘A,’ ” which taught test-taking skills.